dangerdev004/setup-varch/README.md

-# Setup-for-arch-manjaro-
+# Setup for vanilla arch linux
-setup script for programs available on arch only watchout
+Setup script to make you up and running on vanilla arch linux from arch-chroot to a DE with necessary softwares

 Thanks to Ermanno Ferrari for helping
 Parts of this script are taken from his gitlab public script His gitlab repo : https://gitlab.com/eflinux